zwolabs/zwolabs.github.io/_posts/2025-02-13-ransom-for-privacy.md

   tags:
   - bitcoin
 ---

+This is what a ransomware extortion looks like when it comes by email.
+As a rule, not only your email address is the recipient address in your client, but also the sender address

+For good reason I have removed the email address and also the Bitcoin address.

 >Subject Hey, you have forgotten something
 >
 >Attention!
 Read this message to the end.
 This is not a joke.